albankerloch/online-pong/README.md

 A website with Nest.js and React to play Pong online.

 Features:
-- Login with a google account
+- Login with a 42 account
 - Play a game with another person online
 - Best player charts
 - Live chat